WHOI (TV): Common operation with WEEK-TV

 As part of the 2009 consolidation, WHOI operations moved into the WEEK-TV studios in East Peoria (pictured in 2023).

 On March 2, 2009, it was made public that WEEK-TV would take over the operations of WHOI through joint sales and shared services agreements.
 It resulted in WHOI closing its longtime studios near its transmitter in Creve Coeur and moving into WEEK-TV's facility on Springfield Road, along I-474, in East Peoria.
 Sixteen employees were transferred to WEEK-TV, but as many as thirty were laid off immediately.
 The alliance was one of two announced on the same day between Barrington and Granite Broadcasting, owner of WEEK-TV.
 In the other, in Syracuse, New York, Barrington's WSTM-TV assumed the operations of WTVH.
-WEEK and WHOI began airing simulcast weekend newscasts after the change.
+WEEK and WHOI began simulcasting weekend newscasts after the change.
 Granite then shifted playout operations, as well as weekend weather forecasting, for WEEK-TV, WHOI, and WAOE to a hub facility in Fort Wayne, Indiana.
 Barrington was acquired by Sinclair Broadcast Group in 2013, and Quincy Newspapers acquired WEEK-TV among other stations from Granite in a deal announced in 2014 and completed in 2015.
 The Quincy/Granite sale was completed on November 2, 2015.

 Diginet era and MyTeam

 On July 26, 2016, Quincy Media announced that it had acquired WHOI's ABC and CW affiliations from Sinclair and would consolidate them onto subchannels of WEEK beginning August 1, 2016.
 At the same time, Quincy-owned WSJV in South Bend, Indiana, relinquished its Fox affiliation to Sinclair-owned WSBT-TV.
 The ABC and CW subchannels were simulcast on WHOI for 60 days following the consolidation.
 (Note: The ABC channel was known as Heart of Illinois ABC and continued to offer dedicated newscasts until 2022.)
-After the end of the transition period, Comet TV, a diginet owned by Sinclair, moved to WHOI's main 19.1 channel.
+After the end of the transition period, Comet, a diginet owned by Sinclair, moved to WHOI's main 19.1 channel.
 In 2020, the main channel was switched to TBD, another Sinclair-owned diginet, with Comet moved to 19.2.

 Gray Media, which purchased Quincy in 2021, and Sinclair filed with the FCC in 2025 to trade WSJV for WHOI, which resulted in Gray owning both the WEEK-TV and WHOI licenses.
-On September 25 of that year, the diginet was moved to 19.5, and WHOI 19.1 was relaunched as a new independent station known as MyTeam.
+On September 29 of that year, the diginet was moved to 19.5, and WHOI was relaunched as a new independent station known as MyTeam.
 MyTeam's schedule places an emphasis on sports programming, including local high school and college sports, programming from St. Louis-based sister service Matrix Midwest, as well as the WEEK-produced Sports Overtime.
 Outside of sports programming, it also carries WEEK-produced half-hour 7 a.m. and 9 p.m. newscasts and syndicated programming (including MyNetworkTV).